THE DANGEROUS TREND OF OVERCRIMINALIZATION

 - Imposing mandatory minimum sentences disproportionate to the harm or wrongfulness of an act

 - Making federal laws that cover what was already reserved for state jurisdiction

 One of the primary reasons for overcriminalization has to do with the ease with which regulatory bodies can impose criminal penalties for violating the regulations they impose.
 Everyone from the Federal Communications Commission to the Food & Drug Administration to the Environmental Protection Agency may have the best interests of the public at heart but step too far when it comes to imposing criminal penalties on what would otherwise be a civil suit or issue of tort law rather than criminal law.

 Instead, members of the National Association of Criminal Defense Lawyers suggest that these regulatory entities should be forbidden from penalizing these forms of conduct in any way beyond simple civil penalties and administrative actions.
 Likewise, they also suggest that any administrative agency who wishes to impose criminal penalties do so by a statute passed by Congress after thorough evaluation.

 If you are facing federal criminal charges, don’t hesitate to contact a Nebraska criminal defense attorney experienced in federal criminal defense.
-Since 1965, Berry Law Firm attorneys have stood up for people facing all types of criminal charges, including federal crimes.
+Since 1965, Berry Law attorneys have stood up for people facing all types of criminal charges, including federal crimes.